-Installing SUSE® Rancher Manager on Azure Kubernetes Service
+Installing SUSE® Rancher Prime on Azure Kubernetes Service

 This page covers how to install Rancher on Microsoft’s Azure Kubernetes Service (AKS).